What is a LIRP?

 For many future retirees, a well-designed tax-free retirement planning tool might include utilizing a LIRP, or life insurance retirement plan.
 If your question is “What is a LIRP,” stay with us as we explain it from A to Z.

 In the past we have seen whole life insurance, variable universal life insurance and current assumption universal life insurance used as LIRP vehicles.
 Our recommendation is to use an indexed universal life insurance policy from a company with quality products that are structured properly to minimize expenses and maximize cash value so that it will create as much tax-free income as possible.

-We have reviewed the top indexed universal life insurance companies and the following are ones we feel are worthy to use for your LIRP:
+We have reviewed the top indexed universal life insurance companies and the following are ones we feel are worthy to use for life insurance for retirement.

 - North American

 - Midland National